• Home

 Jump to Recipe Print Recipe

-Holiday season is in full swing around here which means it’s time for one of my favorite lessons of the year — how to make candied pecans!
+Holiday season is in full swing around here which means it’s time for one of my favorite lessons of the year — learning how to make Stovetop Candied Pecans.
+This is something everyone should learn because it seems intimidating but it’s really so easy!

 If you’ve ever had candied pecans, then you know how amazing they are.
 They’re so easy to make, everyone loves them, and they taste so so good.
 They’re part of our holiday traditions around here!